 ‘The great cause of freedom’

 It was in 2003 that Pittsburgh-born and –bred historian David McCullough gave a most insightful lecture at a gathering of the National Endowment for the Humanities.
-As we celebrate the 243rd birth of our great republic, it is only fitting that his concluding words once again be shared from that presentation:
+As we celebrate the 245th birth of our great republic, it is only fitting that his concluding words from that presentation be shared below:

 “One of our innumerable advantages as a nation and a society is that we have such a specific moment of origin as the year 1776.
 And that we know who the Founders were — indeed we know an immense amount about an immense number of those at all levels who in that revolutionary time brought the United States of America and the reality of freedom into being.